cedesk/cedesk.github.io/index.md

 * Rich client based on JavaFX
 * Service layer with Spring Context
 * Persistence layer with Spring JPA and Hibernate
-* Server part is an SQL database
+* Server part is a MySQL database

 ## Used OSS Libraries